The challenge is real. See how other working mamas made pumping work for them.

 Solution: Finding the time to pump at work can be challenging, especially if you're trying to pump as often as baby nurses, which can mean 15 to 30 minutes multiple times a day.
 That's why it's important to come up with a pumping schedule and discuss it with your supervisor ahead of time so you can set expectations and get the support you need.
 Invest in a hands-free pumping bra so you can answer emails, participate in conference calls, review paperwork or even eat lunch while you pump.
 And, be open to arriving a little earlier or staying a little later to make up for time spent pumping.

-10 Thoughts That Go Through Your Mind While Pumping
+25 Things That Go Through Your Mind When You're Pumping Breastmilk

 Problem #3: You're not pumping enough milk.

 Solution: Many working moms experience a dwindling milk supply simply because the breast pump doesn't maintain milk supply as effectively as a nursing baby.
 The best way to boost your supply, according to Karin Cadwell, Ph.D., the executive director of Healthy Children's Center for Breastfeeding, is to power pump in the evening when prolactin levels — the hormone that initiates and maintains milk production — are highest.
 "Spend two hours in front of the TV and pump during every commercial break," Dr. Cadwell said.
 (If baby is awake, pump on one side while he or she nurses on the other.)
 "Your body will get the message that you have a very hungry baby who needs to nurse every 15 minutes, and it will make more milk."